Minority Serving Institution Convening

 Proposals are being accepted for workshops that focus on collecting and using data effectively and presentations on successful or developing, evidence-based programs and initiatives.
 The proposal deadline has passed.

 With great weather and the State Fair of Texas, Dallas is a great place to be in October!
 The 2017 MSI Convening is free for both presenters and attendees, but registration is required.
 Use the menu links to obtain information about the convening hotel and an overview of the 2017 MSI Convening schedule.
-Registration closes on Friday, October 6.
+The registration deadline has passed.
+On-Site registration and Check-In will be available on Friday and Saturday morning.
+For more information, email Dr. LaQueta L. Wright, Convening Chair.
+We look forward to seeing you.

 - Asian and Pacific Islander-Serving institutions